Fashion for Women Over 60 – How to Look Fabulous Without Trying to Look Younger

 One of the great things about being women over 60 today is that we have more fashion role models than ever before.
 Women over 60 are still too often marginalized and made invisible by the media and by our culture, but there are some prominent women over 60 who are fashion icons.
 For example, Lauren Bacall (age 88) starred in movies as a younger woman alongside Humphrey Bogart, and she looks beautiful and fashionable, even at an age that most people think is identified only as a time of decline.
 Tina Turner is a style icon for a generation, and she still looks healthy and beautiful and fashionable at age 73 (in fact, Tina Turner recently got remarried – to a 57-year-old man).

 Women over 60 are reinventing the world in many ways.
 We are often embarking on new careers (either in retirement or semi-retirement), we are caring for family members, we are creating new concepts of what it means to be “older adults.”
 Part of this reinvention relates to fashion.
 After all, fashion is a process of constant reinvention – finding ideas that work, recombining them in new ways, updating a classic style with modern touches.
 Perhaps soon the fashion industry will start to cater more to women over 60 – after all, fashion is not just for 22-year-old models on fashion show runways.
 And women over 60 tend to have more disposable income than young people.
 Does this sound like a business opportunity to anyone?

 What is your definition of fashion for women over 60?
 Who is the most fashionable woman you know – whether it’s a celebrity or friend – and what do you like about her sense of style?
-Please comment below or join the conversation in the Fashion section of the Sixty and Me Forum.
+Please comment below or join the conversation in the Fashion for older women section of the Sixty and Me Forum.

-You may also like our interviews
+You may also like my interviews